Fiber festival

 Fiber festivals bring together producers and vendors of mostly animal fibers, such as wool, qiviut, camelid, mohair, and angora.
 Other fibers include silk, linen, and some synthetic fibers.
 The festival caters to knitters, spinners, felters, crocheters, and dyers in the United States.
 Attendees learn and see different materials, techniques, and patterns.
 Fiber festivals also provide a meeting place for people who otherwise know one another only from Internet lists and blogs.

+Events that Take Place at Fiber Festivals:

+Vendor booths: One of the main attractions of fiber festivals is the marketplace, where vendors sell a range of fiber materials and supplies, including yarns, roving, fabrics, and tools.
+These booths offer a chance to see and touch the materials and get advice from the vendors about what would work best for your projects.

+Demonstrations and workshops: Fiber festivals often feature workshops and demonstrations led by experts in the field.
+Participants can learn new techniques, get tips and tricks, and ask questions from experienced instructors.

+Competitions and exhibitions: Many fiber festivals host competitions for various fiber arts, such as knitting, weaving, and spinning, and showcase the winners in exhibitions.
+These exhibitions are a great way to see what others are creating and get inspired by their work.

+Social events: Fiber festivals also provide opportunities for socializing with fellow enthusiasts, such as knit and crochet circles, meet-and-greets with instructors, and other social events.